open-cogsci/osdoc/content/tutorials/step-by-step-tutorial.md

 ### Give the new items sensible names

-By default, new items have names like *sequence* and *_form_text_display*.
+By default, new items have names like *new_sequence* and *new_form_text_display_2*.
 It is good practice to give items sensible names.
 This makes it much easier to understand the structure of the experiment.
 If you want, you can also add a description to each item.
-Renaming items is very easy.
 Item names must consist of alphanumeric characters and/or underscores.

 - Select *form_text_display* in the overview area, click on its label in the top of the tab area and rename the item to *instructions*.
 (Overview-area shortcut: `F2`)
 - Select *loop* in the overview area and rename it to *practice_loop*.